-We report that Chatham Islands Council has:
+We report that the Council has:

-- complied with the requirements of schedule 10 of the Act that apply to the annual report; and - made the disclosures about performance against benchmarks as required by the Local Government (Financial Reporting and Prudence) Regulations 2014 on pages 59 to 62, which represent a complete list of required disclosures and accurately reflects the information drawn from the Council's audited information and, where applicable, Chatham Islands Council's long-term plan and annual plans.
+- complied with the requirements of schedule 10 of the Act that apply to the annual report; and - made the disclosures about performance against benchmarks as required by the Local Government (Financial Reporting and Prudence) Regulations 2014 on pages 31 to 34, which represent a complete list of required disclosures and accurately reflects the information drawn from the Council's audited information and, where applicable, the Council's long-term plans and annual plans.

-The basis for our opinion is explained below.
+The basis for our opinion is explained below and we draw attention to other matters.
 In addition, we outline the responsibilities of the Council and our responsibilities relating to the audited information, we comment on other information, and we explain our independence.